BarbadosOfficial Name: Barbados

 U.S. citizens are encouraged to carry a copy of their citizenship documents with them at all times so, if questioned by local officials, proof of identity and U.S. citizenship are readily available.

 However, in general, access to buildings, pedestrian paths and transportation is extremely difficult for persons with disabilities.
 Sidewalks (if they exist) are very uneven and will only occasionally have ramps at intersections.
-Pedestrian crossings are also very infrequent.
+Pedestrian crossings are also very infrequent and can be poorly marked.
 Many restaurants, hotels and residential buildings have stairs at the entrance without wheelchair ramps, except perhaps major hotels and retail areas.
 Buses and taxis do not have special accommodations for disabled persons.

 The main medical facility in Barbados is Queen Elizabeth Hospital.
 Medical care is good for the region, but medical transport can take hours to respond and ambulance attendants are prohibited from applying lifesaving techniques during transport.
 Minor problems requiring a visit to the emergency room can involve a wait of several hours; private clinics and physicians offer speedier service.
 Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost thousands of dollars.
 Doctors and hospitals expect immediate cash payment for health services, and U.S. medical insurance is not always valid outside the United States.
 U.S. Medicare and Medicaid programs do not provide payment for medical services outside the United States.